divyansha12/divyansha12/README.md

-# 💫 About Me<br><br>Hi, I'm Divyansha 👋<br><br>I'm a Computer Science (AI & ML) undergraduate who enjoys building products that solve real problems.
-I spend most of my time building full-stack web applications, experimenting with AI, and contributing to open source.
-I enjoy learning by building—whether that's through side projects, hackathons, or community contributions.<br><br>- 🔭 Currently building AI-powered applications and contributing to Open Source<br>- 🌱 Learning Go, FastAPI, LLMs, AI Agents, and System Design<br>- 👯 Open to collaborating on Full-Stack, AI/ML, and Open Source projects<br>- 💬 Ask me about React, TypeScript, JavaScript, Python, REST APIs, and Frontend Development<br>- 🎯 Goal: Build products that people genuinely enjoy using while growing into a strong software engineer<br><br>## 🚀 Current Focus<br><br>- Contributing consistently to Open Source<br>- Building AI-powered developer tools and web applications<br>- Exploring LLMs, AI Agents, and modern backend development<br>- Looking for opportunities to learn, build, and create real impact
+# 💫 About Me

+Hi, I'm Divyansha 👋<br><br>

+I'm a Computer Science (AI & ML) undergraduate who loves turning ideas into real products.
+Whether it's building AI-powered applications, developing full-stack web projects, contributing to open source, or participating in hackathons, I enjoy creating things that solve real problems and teach me something new along the way.<br><br>

+I believe the best way to learn is by building, breaking, fixing, and repeating.
+That's why you'll usually find me experimenting with new technologies, exploring developer tools, or working on projects outside the classroom.<br><br>

+I'm particularly interested in Full-Stack Development, AI applications, developer tools, and startups where I can take ownership, learn quickly, and build products that make an impact.<br><br>

+- 🚀 Currently contributing to Open Source and building AI-powered applications
+- 🌱 Learning Go, System Design, Backend Development, and LLM-based applications
+- 🤝 Always open to collaborating on interesting projects and meeting builders
+- 💬 Ask me about React, JavaScript, TypeScript, Python, Frontend Development, or getting started with Open Source
+- 🎯 Long-term goal: Build products that solve meaningful problems while growing into a software engineer who enjoys both building and learning every day.

 ## 🌐 Socials: